“What did she do then?”

 Racing along the perimeter of the ship she found the hatch that lead further down to the bedrooms and then further yet to the cargo.
 She headed for the cargo, the further down option was the safest she supposed.
 Her fight or flight instinct was too strong to decipher, on one hand she wanted to teach her crew that she was a member that they didn’t have to regret, but on the other hand she wanted to remain alive, not trusting herself to fight so readily.
 A shuffling form ahead of her made her pause.
 There was someone down here.

 This one was trying to steal from their cargo, to admit it wasn’t much, but still there was something down here that they wanted.
-Closer to the thief she could see that he was trying to pocket a few of the Sarsian pink jewels that were found at the Southern waterfall, they were common but one of the commodities from her home.
-That struck a match of anger within her, and before she could comprehend she was striding towards him with nothing but her fists.
+Closer to the thief she could see that he was trying to pocket a few pink jewels.
+Where had the crew even picked them up?
+No matter, stealing was wrong no matter what was took.
+She should've thought before she marched towards him with nothing but her wits and her fists.
+But she didn't.

 “You know,” her voice caused him to spin, “You could walk away from all of this.”
 It was a stupid sentence, of course he wasn’t going to stop what he was doing just because she said so.
 This man was bearded and he carried a curved knife, which was very, very sharp.